bids-standard/bids-specification/src/derivatives/introduction.md

 Standardizing derivatives is motivated by use cases where formalized machine-readable access to processed data enables higher-level processing.

-The following sections cover additions to and divergences from "raw" BIDS.
+The following sections cover additions to and divergences from raw BIDS.
-Raw data are data that have been curated into BIDS from a non-BIDS source.
-If a dataset is derived from at least one other valid BIDS dataset, then it is a derivative dataset.

 Examples: